I’ve found the constant chatter about “uncertain times” ironic. In our line of work, we know all too well that tomorrow is not guaranteed.

 - Know that you’re not alone.
 Many are reporting a significant increase in mental distress.

 - Develop healthy routines.
 Try to get enough sleep.
-Eat healthy.
+Eat healthily.
 Get some exercise.
 Limit alcohol consumption.

 - Write down all your fears and worries in a journal.
 Getting these thoughts out of your head and onto paper can be cathartic and can help reduce anxiety dramatically.